-27 The higher social cost would boost their estimate to [(75/52) x \$1.39] = \$2.00.
+$^{32}$ The higher social cost would boost their estimate to [(75/52) x \$1.39] = \$2.00.
 The FAO (2013, p.
 25) estimates North American emissions intensity for beef at about 50 percent higher than that in Western Europe.

-Springmann et al (2016) also address health consequences, and broadly find that improvements from dietary shifts from red meat to fruits and vegetables would exceed adverse effects from reduced food consumption except in lower- and middle-income countries in Africa and South-east Asia.
-They find that constraining tax coverage combined with income compensation or subsidies to fruits and vegetables turned net health effects positive in those two regions as well.
-Overall they estimate that a regionally optimized set of taxes would achieve 92 percent of the 1.0 GtCO2-eq global emissions reduction from taxes on all food products.
+two regions as well.
+Overall they estimate that a regionally optimized set of taxes would achieve 92 percent of the $1.0 \text{ GtCO}2$ -eq global emissions reduction from taxes on all food products.
 They also find that two-thirds of total emissions reductions would stem from the beef sector alone, and another 25 percent from the dairy sector.
 The high concentration of emissions reduction in beef and milk is consistent with the two sectors' combined share of 85 percent in the total emissions for the four products shown in table 4 above.